 Emotes for Stream Subs

-Twitch emotes are incentives to your followers to support you.
+Twitch emotes are incentives for your followers to support you.
 They create a fun way for your subscribers to engage with you and your community.
-Creative emotes that represent your brand while also being relevant on other channels may send additional viewers your way when they encounter your emotes elsewhere.
+Creative emotes that represent your brand while also being relevant on other competing Twitch channels may send additional viewers your way when they encounter your emotes elsewhere.

 Twitch Graphics Design Tips

-What you wear in your streams can set you apart.
-People love a funny shirt and it can also serve as great a talking point!
+What you wear in your live streams can set you apart.
+People love a funny shirt, and it can also serve as a great talking point!
 You can literally wear anything between your pajamas and ballroom dance gear (so long as it meets the rules of your streaming platform).

 If you have a sense of style that is unique, you can utilize it in your brand-building.
 Make sure that you can wear it comfortably for the duration of your stream.
 The same goes for accessories.
 Use or display unique accessories that are meaningful to your brand.

-Whether it is something you say to your viewers at the beginning of each stream or something that you do under certain circumstances, find custom elements that you can sprinkle throughout your stream to add flavor to your channel.
-Using trademark elements not only enhances your brand, it continually draws viewers back to the channel so that they can participate in the tradition.
+Whether it is something you say to your viewers at the beginning of each stream or something you do under certain circumstances, find custom elements you can sprinkle throughout your stream to add flavor to your channel.
+Using trademark elements enhances your brand and continually draws viewers back to the channel so they can participate in the tradition.

-On the daily YouTube show, Good Mythical Morning, whenever Link says “Tokyo”, Rhett responds with “WHAAAAAAA!?!”
-It has happened for years and after the first time, no explanation was ever given; but viewers rally every time it happens because they have become a part of that tradition.
-Live-streaming gives you an even greater advantage to interact with your viewers in this way!
+- On the daily YouTube show, Good Mythical Morning, whenever Link says “Tokyo,” Rhett responds with “WHAAAAAAA!?!”
+It has happened for years, and after the first time, no explanation was ever given; but viewers rally every time it happens because they have become a part of that tradition.
+Live-streaming gives you an even greater advantage in interacting with your viewers this way!

-Utilize real-world objects.
-If possible, create content in your game to honor or interact with them.
+- Utilize real-world objects.
+Create content in your game to honor or interact with them if possible.
 For example, in Hermitcraft Season 5, FalseSymmetry downloaded the Minecraft heads of each of her Patreon supporters and placed them in her base as a tribute to their support.

 Think outside of the box.
 Play outside of the box.
 Use sound bites or unique emoji if your viewers interact with your stream by subscribing, donating, or bringing something special to your content.
 Interact with your viewers.
 Build relationships with them.
 Involve them in creating unique narratives and traditions in your work.
 When you stumble on something special, reinforce it until it becomes a part of your brand.

 Create a unique name for your following.
-Every bit of branding helps your members feel as though they are a part of a community and they will be more likely to return and tell their friends about you.
+Every bit of branding helps your members feel as though they are part of a community, and they will be more likely to return and tell their friends about you.

-The content you have made on Youtube or Twitch may also be suitable to advertise on these mediums.
+Your content on your Twitch or YouTube channels may also be suitable for advertising on these mediums.
 We recommend sharing any heavily edited, highlight footage you produce to showcase the best parts of what you have to offer.
-There’s always a chance your content could catch on and go viral on the socials!
+There’s always a chance your content could catch on and go viral on socials!

 Be sure to remain visually consistent over any platform you use.
 Try to incorporate the same colors, fonts, graphics, etc. Use your same name or a close substitute.
 Many streamers use external social media to feed their streams.
 Remind your followers of streams and special events.
 Let them know in advance if you decide to thank them for their support with a giveaway.

-As you are growing, stick to one or two social media accounts outside of your streaming platform.
+As you grow, stick to one or two social media accounts outside your streaming platform.
 Managing too many for a small audience isn’t worth your time, and the energy you can spend with your first followers will help inspire community building.

-If you have a friend (or a group of friends) consider collaborating with them.
+If you have a friend (or a group of friends), consider collaborating with them.
 Even if they don’t personally stream, they could join you on yours – even remotely through coms on Discord.
-Learn to create your own community hub by reading our guide, How to Create Your Stream Channel’s Discord server.

 Reach out to other streamers who are within your range and ask them to collaborate with you.
 Work with them to build both of your brands.
 Encourage them by giving them new innovative ideas to improve their work and listen to them when they give you suggestions.